IP in business transactions: UK (England and Wales) overview

-Mergers may be modified or prohibited if they are likely to result in a substantial lessening of competition in the UK.
-Mergers are unlikely to be modified or prohibited if they are in markets of insignificant importance (that is, markets of less than GB£10 million).
+Mergers may be subject to conditions or prohibited if they are likely to result in a substantial lessening of competition in the UK.
+Mergers are unlikely to be subject to conditions or prohibited if they are in markets of insignificant importance (that is, markets of less than GB£10 million).

 The authorities may intervene if they have concerns over a merger, even if it has not been notified.

 In relation to IP transactions specifically, if revenue can be attributed to the IPRs being acquired, then the acquisition of those IPRs may result in the merger being reviewable.

 If a merger falls within the scope of the EU merger regime, UK law will not apply and the merger must be notified to the European Commission under Regulation 139/2004.

 Whilst this response sets out some of the most common competition law issues that arise in the exploitation of IPRs, this area of law is complex and the issues outlined below are only examples of the issues that can arise.

 IP licence agreements, whether in pure form or as part of a wider co-operation, for example, research and development, often contain restrictions on both licensor and licensee.
 These should be drafted to ensure that they do not constitute a restriction of competition under the Chapter I prohibition (see Question 18).
 An agreement that infringes competition law may be unenforceable in its entirety, although if only one part of an agreement infringes the Chapter I prohibition, that part may, in certain circumstances, be severed from the rest of the agreement.
 In general, parties will seek to bring their agreement within one of the block exemptions (see Question 20).